 This Blog is mostly about capoeira: music and training.
 I’m a student of the art and I keep a record of some of what we learn in classes/workshops, as I see them as important records of Capoeira teaching.
 I also explore my various injuries and share anything interesting I find related to Capoeira/Brazilian history and culture.

 My childhood nickname is Lelé.
 Which is just an affectionate, typical shortening of my full name.
 My friends and family in Brasil call me that and whenever I hear it’s like the child in me is being called to come out and play.

 It’s never too late to start learning Capoeira.
 I spent years not going back because I thought I was too old and that was foolish of me.
 All I wanted was to train again.
-Capoeira never left my heart since I first met her when I was a teenager living in Brasilia.
+Capoeira never left my heart since I first met her when I was a teenage girl.

 When it comes to my injuries, and there have been many over the years, as Dolly Parton likes to say: “I would rather wear out than rust out”.
 Recently, I’ve had no injuries – I think I learned to take better care of my body through earlier injuries.
 A regular regimen of healthy eating and weight bearing exercises/cross-training seems to help.
 I’m currently doing Heather Robertson’s 12 Week FREE workout along my Capoeira training.

 Thank you for taking the time to read.
 Here is a token of my appreciation, two Brazilian music mixes I made.
 Enjoy!